Multifunction Steering Wheel Retrofit

-Follow my previously written Steering Wheel Retrofit but use slip ring '261 instead, and note the following:
+Follow my previously written Steering Wheel Retrofit using slip ring '261, and note the following:

 - Fully lower and extend the motorized steering column before disconnecting battery!

 - Leave the bus/power car connector of the new slip ring in place.
-Only alter the slip ring's car airbag connector if your car originally used the '901 slip ring (thru '93), as specified in the above procedure.
+Alter the slip ring's car airbag connector only if your car originally used the '901 slip ring (thru '93), as specified in the above procedure.

-- Use wiring and connector specified to receive the bus/power connector from new slip ring:
+- Use wire connector set specified below to receive the bus/power connector from new slip ring:

-- Pin 1 (brown) - Ground: to TMS module (if used) or other ground location under column.
+- Pin 1 (brown) - Ground: to ground location under column.

-- Pin 3 (black) - Cruise Bus Signal: to TMS module (if used) or retrofitted GRII cruise module.
+- Pin 3 (black) - Cruise Bus Signal: to retrofitted GRII cruise module.